English Online Dictionary. What means shaft? What does shaft mean?

 - (by extension) Anything cast or thrown as a spear or javelin.

-- A beam or ray of light.
+- (literary) A beam or ray of light.

 - The main axis of a feather.

-- A vertical or inclined passage sunk into the earth as part of a mine
+- A vertical or inclined passage sunk into the earth as part of a mine.

-- A ventilation or heating conduit; an air duct.
+- A ventilation or heating conduit.

 - (architecture) Any column or pillar, particularly the body of a column between its capital and pedestal.